bhk/scam/libraries.md

 ##### `(peg-+ PF)`

-Construct PEG one-or-more repetition.
+Construct a PEG one-or-more repetition.

 See `peg-*`.

 ##### `(peg-?
 PF)`

-Construct PEG optional match.
+Construct a PEG optional match.

 Return a parsing function that will always succeed, returning PF's results if PF succeeds, or returning the starting position and no captures